SebastienDaniel/relational-json/README.md

 # Relational JSON
-### Converts a JSON data-schema into a relational data store
 Takes a JSON data structure and converts it into a database-like module allowing easy CRUD operations on immutable & relational objects (*no data duplication*).

 #### Motivation, or why use relational-json
 When building web applications, sooner or later you end up consuming data from various APIs.
 These data sources typically manage relational data from a SQL database.